ridedott/eslint-config/README.md

 Publishing is handled in an automated way and must not be performed manually.

-Each commit to the master branch is automatically deployed to the NPM registry with a version specified in `package.json`.
-All other commits are published as pre-releases.
+Each commit to the master branch is automatically deployed to both npm and GitHub Packages registries with a version specified in `package.json`.

 ## Contributing